Our Passengers

-We launched Cycling Without Age Sheffield in spring 2019 with Rhubarb the tri-bike and have been taking residents out from care homes in the Nether Edge and Broomhall areas on a weekly basis since then (apart from Covid-related breaks).
-In 2021 we expanded to a second location after being gifted ‘Ginger’ (though Sheffield City Region funding), who is based up in Lowedges.
-While our core service is providing weekly rides out for care home residents, we also schedule irregular park-based sessions, and our new ‘Doorstep Rides’ initiative for people with mobility challenges living independently in Lowedges or Jordanthorpe.
+We launched Cycling Without Age Sheffield in spring 2019 with Rhubarb the tri-bike.
+We now have a fleet of three bike, two based in Sharrow and one in Lowedges.
+While our core service is providing weekly rides out for care home residents, we also schedule irregular park-based sessions, and ‘Doorstep Rides’ for people with mobility challenges living independently in Lowedges or Jordanthorpe.

 We take out passengers with a range of mobility restrictions and also living with dementia.
-They need to be able to shuffle backwards into the seat (the footrest drops to ground level or there is a cut out section, care home staff can help with this) and support themselves to sit in the well padded seat with a lap belt.
+Passengers need to be able to shuffle backwards into the seat (care home staff can help with this) and support themselves to sit in the well padded seat with a lap belt.
 We have a very warm blanket.
 We don’t generally go out if it is raining, but if we get caught in a shower we have ponchos we can use.

 Below is a brief overview of these different services, with a warm invitation to use our Contact Us form to get in touch if you would like to partner with us.